How, What, Why: The Ins and Outs of Using Styling Gel

 These types of gels, given then sturdy hold on your hair, are amazing for laying down stubborn edges.
 On the other hand, gels made by companies such as Eco Styler, DevaCurl, and Cantu lean more toward medium-hold products.
 These can be great tools to achieve a variety of specific hairstyles, like wet-looks, waves, slick-back dos, and twist-outs.

 Ultimately, styling gels are used to add shine, texture, and grip to your tresses.
 But don't mousses, spritz, and styling creams do the same thing?
 While all these products are great for adding extra body and definition to your hair, the main difference between all of them is rooted in their consistencies.

 Mousse, for instance, is a light-hold substance that foams and dries quickly when applied to your locs.
 On the other hand, Styling creams tend to have a more moderate thickness, though they add lightweight moisture to your hair.
 And finally, gels are the thickest of the three.
 Again, they can be used on wet, damp, or dry hair to add definition and hold to your locs for extended periods.

 - Styling polymers

 Try saying that ten times fast.
 The styling polymers in hair gel make up the product's foundation, with vinyl monomers such as PVP (Polyvinyl Pyrrolidone) or VP (Vinyl Pyrrolidone) acting as the leading ingredients.

-These chemicals allow your styling gel to hold while also being water-soluble enough to be washed out of your hair.
+These chemicals allow your styling gel to hold while also water-soluble enough to be washed out of your hair.